 Step #1 Start with a clean pen.

-It is important to remove all the soiled litter before you begin.
-This will keep the smell down throughout the winter.
-A nice thorough cleanout in the fall will do the trick nicely.
+It is important to remove all the soiled bedding before you begin giving you a fresh and clean area.
+This will help to keep the smell down throughout the winter.

 Step #2 Put down a fresh layer of bedding.